meltano/sdk/cookiecutter/tap-template/{{cookiecutter.library_name}}/README.md

 ## Getting Started

 - [ ] As a first step, you will want to scan the entire project for the text "`TODO:`" and complete any recommended steps.
-- [ ] Once you have a boilerplate prepped, you'll want to setup Poetry and create the virtual environment for your project:
+- [ ] `TODO:` Once you have a boilerplate prepped, you'll want to setup Poetry and create the virtual environment for your project:

     ```bash
     pipx install poetry
     poetry install
-    # Now navigate to your repo root and then run:
-    poetry init
     ```

-- [ ] You can test out your new CLI directly with:
+- [ ] `TODO:` You can test out your new CLI directly with:

     ```bash
     poetry run {{cookiecutter.tap_id}} --help
     ```

-- [ ] Create some tests and then run:
+- [ ] `TODO:` Create some tests and then run:

     ```bash
     poetry run pytest